 Evacuation Aid Training Course

-The Evacuation Aid Training course is for frontline staff who have a crucial role to play, as they are often the first people responding to an emergency.
+The Evacuation Aid Training course (Evacuation Practice Drill)is for frontline staff who have a crucial role to play, as they are often the first people responding to an emergency.
 The safe evacuation of a person is dependent on the knowledge, skill, and ability of staff conducting their evacuation.
 When a fire occurs, the evacuation of residents is the responsibility of staff and not the Fire and Rescue Service, which is to tackle the fire and rescue service users/residents only if the predefined evacuation strategy has failed.
 The requirements to manage evacuation are set out in the Fire Services Act 1981 as amended 2003.

-Having the ability to evacuate service users/residents is essential to demonstrate compliance with Regulation 28 Fire Safety (HIQA) and the guidance contained within “Fire Safety Handbook a Guide for Providers and Staff of Designated Centres” published by HIQA in January 2021.
+Haven clearly defined evacuation practice drills.
+The ability to evacuate service users/residents is essential to demonstrate compliance with Regulation 28 Fire Safety (HIQA) and the guidance contained within “Fire Safety Handbook a Guide for Providers and Staff of Designated Centres” published by HIQA in January 2021.

 Each learner will get practical experience in the use of evacuation aids in a controlled environment.
 All training is conducted using our equipment; this ensures that your equipment is not damaged and is readily available for use if required in an emergency.
 A rescue training mannequin is used to simulate evacuation conditions.
 Staff should never be put on an evacuation device for training.